shalenMathew/Quotes-app/README.md

 ## Contribution/Issues 🤝
 - If your new to open source and want to play around with contribution you can do it here or u can raise issue if you want to make any improvements or fix any bugs

-  ### Contribution Guide :
+  ### Contribution Guide 🚀:
+ - Check open issues labeled "good first issue", or "help wanted".
+If your idea’s not there, open a new issue and let’s chat about it first.
+ - Fork the repo and get it running on your setup.
- - Raise ur PR against the development branch
+ - Once you’ve made changes, commit and raise a Pull Request against the development branch (we test stuff here before it hits master 🤓).
- - just add a small desc to get an idea whats the issue/pr is really about
- - THATS IT !!!
+ - Add a clear title and description: Explain what you changed, why, and how to test it.

+  That’s it!
+Appreciate the help big time… let’s goooo!! 🎉

 - Tip for beginners : Try to fix small bugs and dont get overwhelmed by the source code , take your time...
 Start by making small fixes or making small changes 👍